magistermaks/mod-lootboxes/WIKI.md

     // the chance (procentage) that this item will get dropped, from 0 to 100 "chance": 10.0

-    // custom NBT data to add to the item (optional) "nbt": "{display:{Lore:['[{\"text\":\"Custom NBT tag!\",\"italic\":false}]']}}" }
+    // optional, custom NBT data to add to the item "nbt": "{display:{Lore:['[{\"text\":\"Custom NBT tag!\",\"italic\":false}]']}}"

+    // optional, if set to true this entry will not generate for urns placed by players in survival mode "untouched": false
+}
 ```